jackirontower/BubbleBlaster-V2/README.md

 you will get an import error

 to controll the sub:
-the most obvious controlls imaginable
+the most obvious controlls imaginable,
 Up
 Down
 Left
-Right
+Right and
 q to quit